MicrosoftDocs/quantum-docs-pr/articles/machines/index.md

 Here we'll discuss each step in more detail.

-> [!NOTE]
-> It is usually better to perform pre- and post-processing in the classical
-> driver, rather than in Q# code.
-> In the future when Q# code is running on cold classical hardware
-> and controlling the detailed processes of a quantum device,
-> the overhead and the cost of purely classical computing will be much less
-> than that of cold computing.
->
-> Computation and analysis that impacts the quantum computation, of course,
-> should be done in Q#.
-> For instance, adaptive adiabatic algorithms that dynamically adjust the
-> parameter evolution rate based on measured characteristics of the state
-> should perform their analysis and adjustment in Q#.

 ### Constructing the Target Machine

 Quantum machines are instances of normal .NET classes, so they are created by